claws/txPachube/README.rst

     # This example demonstrates the ability to create new feeds.
 It also
     # shows an API key being passed to the update_feed method directly
-    # because no default key was passed to the Pachube object initialiser.
+    # because no default key was passed to the Client object initialiser.

     from twisted.internet import reactor
     import txPachube